What to know when adding Eaves trough clean out services to your business.

 Once you’ve finished checking and cleaning out the building you are working on the last step is to clean up any mess left on the ground be it leaf material dropped from the troughs or clog matter from the downspouts.

-The following tools should be able to handle the clean up, a broom, flat mouthed shovel and a leaf rake.
+The following tools should be able to handle the clean up, a gas leaf blower, a broom, flat mouthed shovel and a leaf rake.
 Any material cleaned up from the ground should be put into commercial grade garbage bags or wheeled from a wheel barrow in the back of a trailer to later be disposed of at a compost site or taken to a nearby landfill site.

-I hope this tips will aid you in offering or considering to offer Add On Eaves Trough Clean Out services to Your Lawn Care business.
+I hope this tips will aid you in considering to offer Add On Eaves Trough/Gutter Clean Out services to Your Lawn Care business.